-U.S. Fire Administration internship program
+U.S. Fire Administration Volunteer Internship Program

-The U.S. Fire Administration (USFA) is accepting applications under the USFA Internship Program.
+The U.S. Fire Administration (USFA) is accepting applications under the USFA Volunteer Internship Program.
 USFA is part of the U.S. Department of Homeland Security's Federal Emergency Management Agency and is located in Emmitsburg, Maryland, about 10 miles south of historic Gettysburg, Pennsylvania, and about 60 miles from Baltimore and Washington, D.C.
 The National Fire Academy (NFA) is part of USFA.

 - Campus housing in a private room.
 The housing arrangement promotes social interactions with both fire and emergency management professionals from around the United States and provides a wonderful opportunity to forge long-lasting friendships and potential career contacts.